jessemorris/better_launch/README.md

 ## Parameter files
 You do **not** have to put `ros__parameters` in your configs anymore when using `BetterLaunch.load_params`.
 Hooray!
+You still can do so of course if you feel slightly masochistic.
+In fact, *better_launch* supports the full param syntax for mapping params to nodes, including namespace wildcards.
+See the `load_params` documentation for details.

 ## Logging
-Just like ROS2 launch, *better_launch* takes care of managing loggers and redirecting everything where it belongs (in fact that part is straight up copied from ROS2 launch).
-However, I also added a thin parsing and formatting layer so that colors and nicer screen output are possible.
-This can be turned off of course by toggling the `reparse_logs` option when creating nodes.
+Just like ROS2 launch, *better_launch* takes care of managing loggers and redirecting everything where it belongs (in fact that part is largely copied from ROS2 launch).
+However, I did away with the in my opinion not very useful separation between a node's `stdout` and `stderr`, since nodes apparently write their log output to `stderr` by default.

+I also added a reformatting layer so that colors and nicer screen output are possible.
+The format can be customized by passing your own logging format strings to `launch_this`.
+Alternatively, you may set the `OVERRIDE_SCREEN_LOG_FORMAT` and `OVERRIDE_FILE_LOG_FORMAT` environment variables.

 ## Abandoned processes